 - Pack the cabbage down under the brine.

 - Now add your glass weights, and push down once again just to get as much air out from around the cabbage.
+Make sure the glass weights and all the food is submerged in brine.
+This will help keep mold out of your ferment.

 - Screw on the lid and then put on the airlock.